realworldocaml/book/book/testing/README.md

 ```

 As you can see, the data that caused the comparison to fail is printed
 out, along with the stacktrace.
-Note that in this case the stacktrace
+Sadly, the stacktrace is in this case
-is mostly a distraction, which is a downside of using exceptions to
+mostly a distraction.
+That's a downside of using exceptions to report
-report test failures.
+test failures.

 ### Where should tests go?